ctorres1/cart-magento/README.md

 This feature allows to add an installment calculator within Magento pages.
 It can be enabled/disabled from the Magento admin panel.
 The calculator can be visualized within product, cart, or both pages.
-The customer can use the intallment calculator to see the financing options available and the final amount to be paid.
+The customer can use the installment calculator to see the financing options available and the final amount to be paid.

 *Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru, Uruguay and Venezuela*